DVMMY/Netflix-Ratings/README.md

 ![Screenshot](Screenshot1.png)

-IMDB ratings are outlined in Yellow.
+IMDB ratings are outlined in Yellow.<br />
-Rotten Tomatoes ratings are outlined in Red.
+Rotten Tomatoes ratings are outlined in Red.<br />
 Metacritic ratings are outlined in White.

 ![Screenshot](Screenshot2.png)